mppproject/libmpp/README.md

 Installing Dependencies
 ======

-We start by making sure that we have installed the libc header files. type the following command at shell prompt
+The libc header files need to be installed in order to run the kmpp compiler.
+To install, type the following at the command prompt :

 (Debian/Ubuntu users)